Munich Cardinal Reinhard Marx offers resignation to Pope | DW | 04.06.2021

 Germany's most senior Catholic cleric has offered his resignation to Pope Francis.
 He said in his letter that he wanted to take a share of responsibility "for the catastrophe of sexual abuse" by members of the Church.

-German Cardinal Reinhard Marx has offered Pope Francis his resignation from his position as Archbishop of Munich and Freising, saying the Catholic Church has reached a "dead point."
+German Cardinal Reinhard Marx has offered Pope Francis his resignation from his position as Archbishop of Munich and Freising, saying the Catholic Church had reached a "dead point."
+He said he hoped his resignation would help show that a new start was possible.

 "In essence, for me it is about sharing responsibility for the catastrophe of sexual abuse by church officials in the past few decades," Marx wrote to the Pope, explaining his reasons for the decision.